Tips and tricks for surviving long haul flights from a seasoned traveller…

 Fellow travel blogger Bethaney from Flashpacker Family recommends using compression socks to stay comfortable long haul flights:

 “Travel compression socks are one of my essentials for a long flight.
-The keep your comfortable, prevent your legs swelling and help minimize the risk of deep vein thrombosis (DVT)… flying is a more comfortable experience as the socks help to counteract some of the effects of sitting for long periods of time on the plane.
-You’ll arrive at your destination without swollen, achey legs.”
+They keep you comfortable, prevent your legs from swelling, and help minimize the risk of deep vein thrombosis (DVT)… flying is a more comfortable experience as the socks help to counteract some of the effects of sitting for long periods of time on the plane.
+You’ll arrive at your destination without swollen, achy legs.”

 Check out her guide to the best compression socks for travel for more info, and reviews of the top 5 options on the market.

 Picked this fab tip up recently and it might be my best-ever discovery.
 I tend to bloat out a little when I’m flying and my bra feels tighter.
 Plus, no one wants to sleep in their bra!
 But I hate going braless, especially because it’s pretty noticeable when I do.
 Swap yours for a padded, non-wired sports bra and you’ll be super comfy without having to worry about any, err, visibility issues!

 5. Keep your Eyes Fresh on a Long Haul Flight